Leo Housakos: A Digital Plan for Canada

 Commenting on the release of the report, Housakos said, "We need a multi-targeted policy approach to prepare the way for a digital society.
 We need a principle of true universality to avoid the creation of 'information haves' and 'information have-nots'."
 NDP industry critic Brian Masse welcomed the report, insisting a national digital policy was overdue for Canadians and contained many ideas his party wants to explore further.

 Personal life

-He has been married to Demi Papapanagiotou for over 19 years and is the father of two children, Peter and Tasso.
+Housakos is married to Demi Papapanagiotou; they have two children.

 Community involvement

-Housakos does charity work for the American Hellenic Educational Progressive Association (AHEPA), where they help raise funds for children’s causes in the Montreal area.
+Housakos does charity work for the American Hellenic Educational Progressive Association (AHEPA), where they help raise funds for children's causes in the Montreal area.
 He helped to organize a charity ball for Giant Steps, an association dedicated to helping autistic children.
 He has also been coaching a youth hockey team for over 10 years.
 In 2009, his team became the champions of the 33rd Brossard Provincial Atom hockey tournament.